An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

+The low errors produced by ZZ and LiLF are attached with a caveat.
+It was found that the results are extremely sensitive to the root finding algorithm used in solving the implicit equation for the proper time.
+Figure \ref{fig:planewave_scandt_prec} shows a comparison of the $\mathcal{E}^{\mathrm{Wave}}_{E}$ for PL, LiLF, and ZZ using two different root finding algorithms.
+When using a standard Newton-Raphson method with the default parameters supplied by SciPy, the results degrade substantially.

 A feature to note in figure \ref{fig:planewave_scandt} is the region with time steps larger than $\approx 0.05T_0$.
 Here, most schemes do not follow a clear scaling but instead show erratic dependence as a function of the time step.
 One should conclude from this that an individual error value for a specific time step in this range can not be taken as a true performance measure.
-Instead, one has to take into account the overall behaviour of the error in this region.
-With this caveat, HG appears to perform better for $\mathcal{E}^{\mathrm{Wave}}_{L}$ while for $\mathcal{E}^{\mathrm{Wave}}_{E}$ no clear winner among the explicit schemes can be identified.
+Indeed, it was found that the exact numerical values of these errors are not reproducible when only slight changes to the implementation of the algorithms were made.
+This indicates that the relevant physical time scale is not resolved and small rounding errors amplify uncontrollably.
+With this caveat, HC appears to perform better for $\mathcal{E}^{\mathrm{Wave}}_{L}$ when looking at the overall behaviour of the error in this region, while for $\mathcal{E}^{\mathrm{Wave}}_{E}$ no clear winner among the explicit schemes can be identified.

-In \cite{Arefiev:2015}, the large errors errors in this region for the Boris scheme were identified with the fact that, for large $a_0$ the time step may not resolve the gyrofrequency near the field maxima of the wave.
+In \cite{Arefiev:2015}, the large errors in this region for the Boris scheme were identified with the fact that, for large $a_0$ the time step may not resolve the gyrofrequency near the field maxima of the wave.
 The Boris scheme has a systematic error for large rotation angles $\Delta t \omega_C$, and thus it sounds reasonable to assume that these errors in the gyrophase are responsible for the errors in the constants of motion.
 However, the fact that the GYR scheme exhibits errors on the same magnitude indicates that this interpretation cannot be the whole truth because GYR does not have any systematic error in the gyrophase.
 Here a different interpretation of the error is proposed.
 Since in a plane wave field, $E = cB$, and estimating the change in velocity $m \Delta u = q E \Delta t$, which is true in the absence of a magnetic field, one can easily derive the relation

 Thus, large changes in phase also correspond to large relativistic accelerations during one time step, potentially leading to substantial changes in the Lorentz factor $\gamma$ within a time step.
 Through $\gamma$, the gyrofrequency depends on $u$ in a non-linear way.
 Thus, the choice of how to average $\gamma$ in the evaluation of the Lorentz force, can have a large impact on the performance of the numerical scheme.
 Simply evaluating the exact gyrophase does not compensate for a large time step.